The Query Complexity of Local Search and Brouwer in Rounds: Randomized Lower Bound for Local Search in Polynomial Rounds

 Similarly, for a point $\Vec{x}=(x_1, \ldots, x_d)$ in the $d$ dimensional grid $[n]^d$, let $W(\Vec{x})$ be the set of grid points that are in the cube region of side length $\ell$ with corner point $\Vec{x}$, and wrapping around the boundary if exceeding.
 That is, For any index $i \in [d]$, define

 Let

 When calculating the coordinate of points, we always keep wrapping around it into the range $[n]^d$ for convenience.

 \paragraph{Staircase structure} Let $\Vec{x}_0 = \mathbf{1}$ be the corner point.
 The remaining connecting points $\Vec{x}_1, \Vec{x}_2, \ldots, \Vec{x}_i$ are selected in turn, where $\Vec{x}_j$ is chosen uniformly from \begin{enumerate} \item the set $W(\Vec{x}_{j-1})$, if $(j \; \mathrm{mod} \; m) \neq 0$; \item the set $[n]^d$, otherwise. \end{enumerate} We still use the folded-segment as in Definition~\ref{def:quasi} to link every two consecutive connecting points.
-The length of a staircase is the number of folded segments in it.
+The length of a staircase is the number of folded-segments in it.
+Note that the folded-segments in a staircase can now intersect; the value function on those intersecting points has to be handled with caution.

 Let $S^{(i)}$ be the set of all possible staircases of length $i$.
 Let $S^{(i)}(s_j)$ be the subset of $S^{(i)}$ in which every staircase has staircase $s_j$ as prefix.
 Every possible staircase of length $i$ occurs with the same probability and their total number is $L^{(i)} = \left| S^{(i)} \right|$.
 Each staircase $s_i$ of length $i$ has the same number of length $j$ staircases growing from it, namely, $\left| S^{(i)}(s_j) \right| = L^{(i)} / L^{(j)} $.